spsquared/SPARK_Future-Engineers_2022/Notebook/2022/July.md

 Many of them are very blurry because the frame times are so long and we're turning so fast that there ends up being a lot of movement in the time the camera is doing the exposure.

 # 7/24/22
 The manual drive script now has controller support, making data collection easier.
 We were able to get images saved from the program.
-More importantly, we got some AI object detection working.
+More importantly, we got some AI wall detection working.

 Issues we ran into:
 * Python script can't save the image, saying "File not found" even though we aren't looking for a file.